 Some Chilling Public Speaking History

-I wish to thank my friend, Max Atkinson, for recently drawing attention in his blog to this chilling passage from The Gulag Archipelago by Aleksandr Solzhenitsyn.
-It captures in a few short paragraphs the sense of terror that pervaded the … Continue reading
+Here is a rather chilling passage from The Gulag Archipelago by Aleksandr Solzhenitsyn.
+It captures in a few short paragraphs the sense of terror that pervaded the Soviet Union under Stalin.
+Nowadays, we often hear people talk about being “bored to … Continue reading